valsworthen/toxic-comment-classification/README.md

 #### N-gram CNN
 This model was inspired by a discussion about the performance of CNNs compared to RNNs.
 It scored 0,9849 in Public LB.
 The objective of the architecture is to capture bigrams, trigrams, etc. inside the commentaries.
-Therefore, several conv layers with **different kerle size** are *simultaneously* trained on the ouput of the SpatialDropout layer.
+Therefore, several conv layers with **different kernel sizes** are *simultaneously* trained on the ouput of the SpatialDropout layer.
 All the conv layers are followed by Attention/MaxPooling/AveragePooling and then concatenated before being fed to an optional 50-Dense layer.

 #### CNN GRU
 This model scored 0.9861 in Public LB.